Jacob Owen: Dublin Castle

-Unlike Áras an Uachtaráin, Owen’s modernisation of Dublin Castle did not include any of the many extensions made to the original building.
-His mark on the building was to update and enlarge the state rooms, which included altering the Presence Chamber designed by the former surveyor general Arthur Jones-Nevill.
+Owen's modernisation of Dublin Castle included significant extensions to interior and exterior of the castle complex.
+His mark on the building's interior included updating and enlarging the state rooms, which included altering the Presence Chamber designed by the former surveyor general Arthur Jones-Nevill and designing the extension for the new Throne Room.
 Owen created the State Drawing Room out of a series of smaller late 17th-century State Apartments which had previously been modified by Jones-Nevill in the 18th century.
 He combined three of these rooms to form the new seven-bay State Drawing Room with a screen of Corinthian columns at the eastern end.
-Subsequent expansion of the state rooms were in keeping with his opening of the castle’s former warren of rooms.
-Owen's reconfiguration and redesign included the reconstruction of the formal staircase and the commissioning of master artisans including papier-mâché artist Charles Frederick Bielefeld who had previously worked on St James’s Palace.
+Subsequent expansion of the state rooms were in keeping with his opening of the castle's former warren of rooms.
+Owen's reconfiguration and redesign included the reconstruction of the formal staircase and the commissioning of master artisans including papier-mâché artist Charles Frederick Bielefeld who had previously worked on St James's Palace.
+During her 1849 visit, Queen Victoria commented on Owen's redesign that 'Everything here is as at St. James's Levée.
+The staircase and the Throne-room quite like a palace.'

+These internal changes were part of the Countess and the Earl of Musgrave's request to redesign the castle to receive state visitors.
+Designs attributed to Owen for a grandiose entrance including a viewing platform were drawn up in 1837-8.
+But in early 1838, these designs were rejected.
+A scaled down compromise was reached resulting in what architectural historians have called an 'undistinguished' and 'somewhat undersized' entrance.

 Owen also contributed to the Castle with his design of the coach-house, completed in 1834; the Cavalry Guard House (1837); modernisation of the Treasury building (1837-1838); the Constabulary Barracks (1838); and an extension to the Chief Secretary's Office (1840-1841).